prettydiff/share-file-systems/documentation/services.md

 # Services

 ## File System
-The file system service is called from *network.fs* and use **fileService** TypeScript interface as their data type, which is defined as follows:
+The file system service is called from *network.fileBrowser* and use **fileService** TypeScript interface as their data type, which is defined as follows:

 * **action**: string, The service name to execute.
 * **agent**: string, The agent (user) where the action must be performed.